“Access to safe, quality healthcare environments that meet California's dynamic and diverse needs.”

-Prior, Oakley was a regional compliance officer at FDD for the Coastal Region.
-Before that he held the deputy division chief position for FDD in Sacramento.
-He has been with OSHPD FDD since April of 1994, and left for an assistant fire marshal position at UCLA in 1998 and returned to OSHPD FDD later that year.
-Oakley spent 20 years at a municipal fire department and was the deputy fire chief for six years, prior to coming to state service in September, 1993.Email Gordon
+Oakley previously served as a regional compliance officer for the Coastal Region at FDD and also served as deputy division chief for FDD in Sacramento.
+He has been with OSHPD since 1994 and worked briefly as an assistant fire marshal at UCLA in 1998.
+Prior to his state service, Oakley spent 20 years at a municipal fire department and was deputy fire chief for six years.Email the FDD Deputy Division Chief of Los Angeles

 Stacie Walker, Deputy Director

 Healthcare Workforce Development Division

-Stacie S. Walker was appointed deputy director of the Healthcare Workforce Development Division in January 2016.
+Stacie Walker was appointed deputy director of the Healthcare Workforce Development Division (HWDD) in January 2016.

-Before joining OSHPD, Walker served as chief of the Retirement and Planning Division at the California Public Employees Retirement System (CalPERS) for four years.
+Walker previously served as the Retirement and Planning Division chief at the California Public Employees Retirement System (CalPERS) for four years.
 She was responsible for a variety of research and education initiatives designed to support CalPERS' retirement security.
-In addition to her work at CalPERS, Walker has held key positions at the Department of Corrections and Rehabilitation, First 5 California, the Department of General Services, and the Department of Consumer Affairs.
-Email Stacie
+In addition to her work at CalPERS, Walker has held key positions at the California Department of Corrections and Rehabilitation, First 5 California, the California Department of General Services, and the California Department of Consumer Affairs.
+Email the HWDD Deputy Director

 Health Professions Education Foundation

-Linda Onstad-Adkins was appointed executive director of the Health Professions Education Foundation (HPEF) by Governor Brown in December, 2015.
+Norlyn Asprec was appointed acting executive director of the Health Professions Education Foundation (HPEF) in May 2017.